-- Fort Davis Historical Site – The fort is open for tours 7 days a week from 8-5
+- Fort Davis Historic Site – A frontier military post, the Fort is open for tours 7 days a week from 8-5

-- For a longer trip you can continue on 118 from the observatory and take the 75 miles scenic loop that offers spectacular views of the Davis Mountains.
+- For more scenic mountain views continue north along on Hwy 118 from the observatory and take in the 75 miles scenic loop that offers spectacular views of the Davis Mountains.

 Along the way…

-- You will see lots of greenhouses that are home to Village Farm tomatoes.
+- You will see Village Farm’s greenhouses of hydroponic tomatoes.

 - If you want to get off the main road you can visit Chateau Wright Winery and Alta Marfa Winery.
-Chateau Wright offers tasting.
-Get the current schedule on their website.
+Chateau Wright offers a tasting room and a food truck- see website for hours.

-- Hotel Paisano is the iconic hotel where the cast and crew stayed while filming the movie “Giant” in 1955.
-Now visitors can see movie memorabilia in the “Giant” room where the movie plays continuously.
+- Hotel Paisano designed by famed architect Henry Trost of El Paso, was home to cast and crew while filming the movie “Giant” in 1955.
+Visitors can enjoy movie memorabilia in the “Giant” room where “Giant” plays continuously.

-- Art is what has put Marfa on the map.
+- Art put Marfa on the map.
 Click here for a listing of all the galleries.

-- If you time it right and are heading back east at about dusk you can stop at the Marfa Lights Viewing area located 9 miles outside of Marfa on Hwy 90.
-The famous Marfa Lights have been seen since the 1800’s and there is no explanation of what they are or where they come from.
-Even if you don’t see the lights, it’s a great spot of stargazing.
+- Interested in mysterious lights?
+Around dusk or after dark you can stop at TxDot’s Marfa Lights Viewing Area located 9 miles east of Marfa on Hwy 90 – watch for signs along the highway.
+The famous Marfa Lights have been seen since at least the 1800’s and there is still no explanation of what they are or where they come from.
+It is a great spot for stargazing even if you don’t get to see the mysterious Marfa Lights.

 Back to Alpine

-Designated as a Music Friendly City you can find live entertainment nearly every night of the week!
+Designated as a Music Friendly City you can find live music and entertainment for everyone nearly every night of the week!
 Click here to go to the events page to see where to catch a show!